 Things To Do In Cala Blava

-Cala Blava is almost exclusively a residential area & is therefore not a built-up tourist resort catering for the masses of tourists that visit Mallorca each year.
+Cala Blava is almost entirely a residential neighbourhood and, as such, is not a built-up tourist destination catering to the large number of visitors that visit Mallorca each year.

-If you’re looking for more to do, the vibrant Mallorca holiday resort of S’Arenal is only a few kilometres away & can be easily reached on a bike, or by walking if you’ve got the energy & time.
+If you want to do more, the lively Mallorca tourist town of S’Arenal is only a few kilometres away and can be easily reached on a bike, or by walking if you have the energy and time.

-On the south side of Cala Blava beach, there is one restaurant close by located on Carrer de Mexic called Cala Blava Restaurant which specialises in grilled food & also provides take-away service which can be quite useful for those living in a holiday rental & not wanting to cook.
+On the south side of Cala Blava beach, there is a restaurant named Cala Blava Restaurant located on Carrer de Mexic that specialises in grilled meals and also offers take-out service, which is quite convenient for people who live in a vacation rental and do not want to cook.

 Cala Blava Shopping

 The nearest supermarket is the Eroski Center located on Rambla.